rbwilkinson/localcms/readme.md

 - Works out of the box - change the admin password in credentials.php and you're all set
 - The config settings are set in options table and in /localcms/settings.php
 - Base theme is fairly minimal and easily customisable
-- Patternfly used for admin area.
+- Patternfly used for admin and customer areas.
-- TinyMCE used for a better customer experience.
 - Basic caching for PHP views and CSS/JS
+- Added Slideshow and Gallery capabilties
+- .

 ##Licence